What is cassoulet?

 A traditional French cassoulet is a time consuming creation.
 You should expect it to take actual days to complete.
 If you want to go that route and can source all the ingredients, check out these recipes from Bon Appetit or The Kitchn.
 They are showstoppers for sure.

-If, however, you can’t or don’t want to go through the process of cooking dried beans overnight or confiting duck legs, this easy cassoulet recipe might be the option for you!
+If, however, you can’t or don’t want to go through the process of cooking dried beans overnight or having to confit duck legs, this easy cassoulet recipe might be the option for you!

 Variations on the classic